jambonz/jambonz-docs/docs/data.md

 The hash data for a registration has an expiry equal to the registration interval granted, so it will naturally expire unless the registration is renewed by the device.

 When devices are detected as being behind a router or nat device, the registration interval is decreased to 30 seconds to force the device to register frequently in order to keep a pinhole open on the customer router.
 This is needed in order to to enable incoming calls sent to the device to be able to enter the customer network.

+### conferences
+> `conf:{accountSid}:{friendlyName}` - a hash of data about an active conference

+Active conferences (i.e., conferences that are in progress) are represented as a hash that is keyed by the conference name and and account sid (two different accounts may both choose to have a conference named 'sales', for instance, and those will be distinct conferences).
+The following information is stored in the hash for each currently active conference:

+- `sipAddress`: the (private) IP address of the feature server that is hosting the conference
+- `startTime`: the time the conference was started (number of milliseconds elapsed since January 1, 1970 00:00:00 UTC)
+- `statusEvents`: the conference events that should be reported
+- `statusHook`: the webhook conference events should be reported to

+> `conf:{accountSid}:{friendlyName}:waitlist` - a set of URLs

+There is a waiting list for each conference, which represents the participants that dialed in early and are waiting for the conference to start.
+Each entry in the set is a URL that is invoked to notify the caller when the conference starts.

+Conference data is cleared from the database when the conference is destroyed, which happens either when the moderator leaves or the last participant leaves.

+### queues
+> `queue:{accountSid}:{friendlyName}` - URL

+Call queues are represented as a list that is named based the queue name and and account sid (two different accounts may both choose to have a queue named 'support', for instance, and those will be distinct queues).
+The list members are simple strings, each of which is a URL associated to a call that is currently waiting in queue.

 ## mysql database